 There is no harm in considering the worst-case scenarios.
 In fact, in business agreements, it’s actually quite healthy.
 What would happen if you received other business deals?
 What if this contract does come to an end?
 Or, if a conflict does arise?
 Asking these questions early on enables you to appreciate what precautions should be taken to avoid it happening in the first place, or what next steps to implement if it does.
 If you have a gut instinct, don’t ignore it, tackle it head on.

 Alternatively, if you're a business having trouble with your property or rental agreement, our commercial lease solicitors are experts in the field.
+Our employment solicitors can also assist you with employee-related disputes.
 For more information on dealing with a wide range of business disputes, contact one of our team today.